A Parcel of Steeleye Span

-A Parcel of Steeleye Span, full title A Parcel of Steeleye Span: Their First Five Chrysalis Albums 1972-1975, is a 2009 remastered box set of Steeleye Span's first five Chrysalis albums: Below the Salt, Parcel of Rogues, Now We Are Six, Commoners Crown, All Around My Hat.
+A Parcel of Steeleye Span, full title A Parcel of Steeleye Span: Their First Five Chrysalis Albums 1972–1975, is a 2009 remastered box set of Steeleye Span's first five Chrysalis albums: Below the Salt, Parcel of Rogues, Now We Are Six, Commoners Crown, All Around My Hat.

+It was rated 4.5 stars by AllMusic.

 Track listing

 All tracks are "2009 Digital Remasters" unless stated otherwise.

 All songs are Traditional, arr.
 Hart, Johnson, Kemp, Knight, Pegrum, Prior, except where noted.